🇮🇱 Hebrew Recommended Learning Material

 • Hashoter Hatov – Brooklyn 99 but with more nerdy characters.
 Hashoter is police agent.
 Tov is good.
 So it translates as like “the good cop”.

-Recommended Hebrew Teachers
+Recommended Teachers

 In general you can book lessons with any teacher on iTalki.